yy7-f/Portfolio/README.md

 ## DCGAN for generating new data using MNIST dataset

 Developed DCGANs (Deep Convolutional Generative Adversarial Networks) with Pytorch to generate new data using MNIST handwritten digit data.
+Architecture of DCGANs
+• Replace all pooling layers with strided convolutions
+• Use batchnorm in both the generator and the discriminator
+• Remove fully connected hidden layers
+• Use ReLU activation in generator for all layers except for the output (Tanh is used for the output)
+• Use LeakyReLU activation in the discriminator for all layers
 [Github Link](https://github.com/yy7-f/DCGAN-MNIST-handwritten-digit)

 ![image](https://github.com/yy7-f/Portfolio/assets/76237852/b4b63b01-1369-4724-a2b6-bd1d8bdae30f)